operasoftware/operaprestodriver/README.md

 Since OperaDriver implements the wire protocol, it is fully compatibly with any [RemoteWebDriver](http://code.google.com/p/selenium/wiki/RemoteWebDriver) client.
-Simply start up your server, create a client, and away you
+Simply start up your server, create a remote client, and away you go:
-go:

     WebDriver driver = new RemoteWebDriver("http://localhost:9515", DesiredCapabilities.opera());
     driver.navigate().to("http://opera.com/");